RaphSfeir/api_gen/README.md

 # ApiGen

-Gen API is a Mix installer that will generate Phoenix v1.2 applications with API friendly defaults settings.
-It is based on the default Phoenix installer.
+APIGen is a Mix installer that will generate Phoenix v1.2 applications with API friendly defaults settings.
+It is based on the default Phoenix installer but with following alterations:
+  * No HTML and No Brunch
+  * JSON API support
+  * CORS enabled

+## Dependencies

 ## Installation

-When installed, provides `phoenix.new.api` installer as an archive.
 To build and install it locally:

     $ MIX_ENV=prod mix archive.build
     $ mix archive.install

+When installed, provides `phoenix.new.api` installer as an archive.
 You should see `phoenix.new.api` available here:

     $ mix help